auth0/docs/articles/quickstart/webapp/python/01-login.md

 )
 ```

-You can learn more about the configuration options available for Authlib's OAuth `register()` method from [their documentation.](https://docs.authlib.org/en/latest/client/frameworks.html#using-oauth-2-0-to-log-in)
+You can learn more about the configuration options available for Authlib's OAuth `register()` method from <a href="https://docs.authlib.org/en/latest/client/frameworks.html#using-oauth-2-0-to-log-in" target="_blank">their documentation.</a>

 ## Setup your routes